 The parent or account owner may control the investments within the account, which may include stocks, mutual funds, ETFs, and cash.

 Generally, a parent will set up the account and name a child under 18 as the beneficiary.
-The adult acts as a custodian of the account, making investment decisions and controlling use of its money to pay for college expenses.
+The adult acts as a custodian of the account, making investment decisions and controlling the use of its money to pay for college expenses.

 Annual contributions are capped at $2,000 per year for each designated beneficiary (child under 18 years old).
 Parents, grandparents, aunts, and uncles may contribute to an account.
 However, those making contributions can not have a modified AGI (adjusted gross income) of more than $110,000 (or $220,000 if married and filing jointly).

 Earnings on contributions are not subject to federal taxes.
 Withdrawals can be made tax-free when the money is used to pay for qualified education expenses; such expenses include tuition, fees, books, and room and board within limits set by your college or university.
 Funds in the account can also pay for elementary and secondary school expenses without penalty.

-Coverdell ESAs are considered parental assets so a maximum of 5.64% of the account’s balance is included for FAFSA financial aid calculations (similar to 529 Plans).
+Coverdell ESAs are considered parental assets so a maximum of 5.64% of the account’s balance is included in FAFSA financial aid calculations (similar to 529 Plans).
 An exception to this general rule occurs when the student owns the account and is NOT a dependent of the parent.